Land Warrior: Computer

 Future versions were powered by an XScale processor from Intel.
 The CSS connects to each one of the LRUs as well as to the batteries.

 Navigation

-The Navigation Subsystem (NSS) provided positional information, it integrates a GPS receiver and a Dead Reckoning Module (DRM) that maintains accurate location when GPS signal becomes unavailable.
+The Navigation Subsystem (NSS) provided positional information.
+It integrated a GPS receiver and a Dead Reckoning Module (DRM) that maintains accurate location when Global Positioning System signal becomes unavailable.

 Radio

 The Communication Network Radio Subsystem (CNRS) provided communications capabilities for the Land Warrior.
-The CNRS is based on EPLRS.
+It was based on the Enhanced Position Location Reporting System.

 Software

-Land Warrior's software system was powered by a variant of the Linux operating system and has a modular, open architecture for further improvement.
-Reliability in recent testing at Fort Benning has been extremely high.
-The Land Warrior software suite contains six main software packages for weapon sights and for data.
+Land Warrior's software system was powered by a variant of the Linux operating system and had a modular, open architecture for further improvement.
+The Land Warrior software suite contained six main software packages for weapon sights and for data.